ryoga-chan/djmngr/README.md

 Populate your collection and:

+* browse it on desktop or mobile devices
 * browse by metadata with optional filters
 * search by title and its translation
 * search by **cover similarity**